panmanio/panmanio.github.io/en/about.markdown

 permalink: /en/about/
 i18n: about
 ---
+A parent, husband, reader, software engineer.
+Chess and running amateur.

 C++ oriented, but also writing javascript, ruby and other languages: love to write software in general.
 Constantly trying to automate repeating tasks.

 - [github](https://github.com/maniowy)